 Newmarket Town Council (referred to as 'the council' or 'we' in the regulations) is legally responsible for managing and controlling the cemeteries.
-The council authorises West Suffolk's cemetery manager to act with its authority and enforce the regulations.
+The council authorises West Suffolk Council's Cemeteries Manager to act with its authority and enforce the regulations.